Don7888/motion-run/README.md

 ## The guided calibration screen

-After choosing a mode, a short "quick setup" screen appears before the real run starts: it runs the exact same gesture detection as gameplay, but routes detected gestures to an on-screen checklist (step left, step right, jump, punch) instead of to the TV — otherwise a practice jump would prematurely start the run, since the TV starts the game on its first real jump/punch input.
-Tap **Recenter** if detection seems off-center, **Skip setup** to jump straight to playing, or **Start Run** once you're happy (it's not gated on completing the checklist — skipping is always fine).
+After choosing a mode, a short "quick setup" walkthrough appears **on the TV** — one move at a time (step/lean left, step/lean right, jump, punch), shown as a big icon + label with a progress dot row.
+The phone (which owns the camera/motion sensors) runs the exact same gesture detection as real gameplay, but routes each detected gesture to the TV as calibration progress instead of as real game input — otherwise a practice jump would prematurely start the run, since the TV starts the game on its first real jump/punch input.
+The phone screen itself just shows "Look at your TV" plus a **Recenter** button (if detection seems off-center), **Skip setup**, and **Start Run** — it's not gated on finishing all four moves, skipping is always fine.
+This split exists because it's a lot easier to follow a walkthrough on the big screen you're already facing than on the phone you're not looking at while moving.

 ## Tuning the motion detection